LadnerJonas/JetBrains-Intern-Project-Tarjan-SCC/README.md

 [TarjanEdgeCaseTests.kt](src/test/kotlin/TarjanEdgeCaseTests.kt).

 To further ease the testing of huge graphs, a dynamic testing framework was created, which can found inside the [helper](src/test/kotlin/helper) subdirectory.
-For example the [TarjanTestHelper.kt](src/test/kotlin/helper/TarjanTestHelper.kt) file verifiers the output of the Tarjan implementation, by checking the count and content of the strongly connected components (SCC) compared to the [Kosaraju.kt](src/test/kotlin/helper/Kosaraju.kt) algorithm.
+For example, the [TarjanTestHelper.kt](src/test/kotlin/helper/TarjanTestHelper.kt) file verifies the output of the Tarjan implementation, by checking the count and content of the strongly connected components (SCC) compared to the [Kosaraju.kt](src/test/kotlin/helper/Kosaraju.kt) algorithm.